Test Format & Components -

 English is the international language of research, and a lot of study material is available in English only.
 Adequate proficiency is essential for reading textbooks and academic articles, researching and writing academic articles, and participating in scientific conferences, in almost all fields.

-Since the most important skill for academic success is text comprehension, the Psychometric test focuses on this ability.
 There are three types of questions in the English sections: sentence completion, restatement and reading comprehension.

 Details and explanations of components of the English domain appear here: examples and explanations of English questions.

 These questions consist of a sentence in which a word or set of words is missing.
 The examinee must complete the sentence using the most appropriate response.
 This type of question tests not only the examinee’s vocabulary and grammar but also the ability to infer meaning from context.
 The ability to complete the missing information on the basis of the context provided by sentences is important for the fluent reading of texts in general and in a non-native language in particular.
 The sentence completion questions test the practical ability to read academic texts in English.

 More information about sentence completions can be found here: sentence completion in examples and explanations.